How To Create Fitness Motivation That Lasts

 One of the things I get asked about a lot is an important topic in health and fitness: motivation.

-Finding fitness motivation might be easy when you are starting a new workout program, but many women in the BBG Community are curious about how to sustain high levels of motivation over time.
+Finding fitness motivation might be easy when you are starting a new workout program, but many women in the #SweatwithKayla Community (formerly BBG Community) are curious about how to sustain high levels of motivation over time.

 The good news?
-You don’t always have to feel highly motivated to stick with an exercise program such as BBG.
+You don’t always have to feel highly motivated to stick with an exercise program such as High Intensity with Kayla Itsines (formerly BBG).
 I want to share with you my tips on how to make the most of your fitness motivation, and what you can do to keep working out even on the days when you might feel less motivated.

 What is fitness motivation?

 Fitness motivation is what drives you to exercise and focus on your health and wellbeing.

 However, it can be expressed in many different ways.
 Motivation might help to kick-start your healthy lifestyle.
 You may associate motivation with the excitement of buying new exercise gear, stocking your kitchen with healthy food, or creating a workout planner.

 You might think of a conversation you had with a friend when you promised: “this time, we are going to stick with our workouts!”.
 At the time you feel excited about making some healthy changes.

 Then, reality hits.
 You might have had a long day with work or family, or you’re tired and just want a day off.